marmelab/react-admin/docs/SimpleList.md

 );
 ```

-When users enter the edit mode and select the `SimpleList`, they can set the `primaryText`, `secondaryText`, and `tertiaryText` fields via the inspector.
+When users enter the configuration mode and select the `SimpleList`, they can set the `primaryText`, `secondaryText`, and `tertiaryText` fields via the inspector.